NIT-Hamirpur-NITH/tipsNtricks/README.md

 27. **LIfe360** - Locate your family and friends using GPS
 28. **AdAway** - Block most of Ads on your phone
 29. **SplitWise** - Split bills and expenses with friends
+30. **TeamViewer**-To control your computer screen with your mobile

 ## Linux commands and shortcuts
 1. **ps -el | grep &lt;application name&gt;** - to get the process id of the process.